IABTechLab/uid2docs/docs/guides/integration-dsp-no-sdk.md

 To make sure that the token lifetime has a valid value, check these two conditions:

-- The lifetime of the token (in this context, the remaining amount of time for which the current token is still valid) must not exceed the `max_bidstream_lifetime_seconds` value from the `/v2/key/bidstream` response.
+- The lifetime of the token must not exceed the `max_bidstream_lifetime_seconds` value from the `/v2/key/bidstream` response.
 - The time until token generation value must not exceed the `allow_clock_skew_seconds` value.

  For an example of how this is done, review the code for the `DoesTokenHaveValidLifetimeImpl` function: see [UID2Encryption.cs, line 237](https://github.com/IABTechLab/uid2-client-net/blob/6ac53b106301e431a4aada3cbfbb93f8164ff7be/src/UID2.Client/UID2Encryption.cs#L237).